Speed up your review and approval process in 9 simple steps

 1. Define who needs to be involved in the process

-One of the big challenges of digital review and approval involves managing the number of people who see the given material and request a change.
+One of the big challenges of digital review and approval involves managing the number of stakeholders involved who see the given material and request a change.

-With a dedicated approval tool like Filestage, you’ll be able to share your files to everyone that needs to see it via link, and receive all their feedback right on top of your content.
+With a dedicated approval tool like Filestage, you’ll be able to share your files with everyone that needs to see them via link and receive all their feedback directly on top of your content.

-Plus, you can group reviewers into different steps and allow all reviewers from the same review step to collaborate on feedback with comments and replies for the best possible outcome.
+Plus, you can group reviewers into different approval steps and allow reviewers from the same review step to collaborate by leaving comments and replies.
+This creates a collaborative environment where multiple stakeholders can participate in the decision making process without slowing progress.

 2. Set your review dates

-It’s important that your project timeline establishes a definite, distinct time when your materials will go for a review.
-This tactic ensures that work is conducted in a timely fashion and that the stakeholders involved in this process are prepared.
+It’s important that your project timeline establishes a definite, distinct time when your materials will go for review.
+Setting clear expectations early helps project managers guide the approval workflows and ensure that the stakeholders involved in the communication process are prepared.

 And for that, you can specify a due date in an email or you can lean on software to help you out.